Welcome to the Quality in Care (QiC) Diabetes Awards 2022

 - Auto-confirmation that your entries have been received.

-The judging criteria and entry format have been completely changed to more clearly reflect the essential criteria that the judges will be looking for: innovation, equality, diversity and variation, results, user feedback, and dissemination and sustainability.
+The judging criteria and entry format have been reviewed and updated to clearly reflect the essential criteria that the judges will be looking for: innovation, equality, diversity and variation, results, user feedback, and dissemination and sustainability.

-The judges are looking for innovation beyond simply replacing face to face clinics with virtual appointments.
+The judges are looking for innovation in diabetes care.
 It is a fantastic opportunity to learn as well as reward but think AND state how your entry is different to what others are doing and what your measures of success are.
-Consideration will also be given to how your adaptions, changes or transformation can be translated into a sustainable, transferable intervention which could shape diabetes care into the “NEXT NORMAL.”
+Consideration will also be given to how your adaptions, changes or transformation can be translated into a sustainable, transferable intervention.

 - Each criterion has a maximum word count and when planning your entry, you should take note of these

-- Previous work will not be taken into account for this year’s assessment
+- Previous work entered into QiC Diabetes will not be taken into account

 - The only supporting materials required are an image or video that supports your entry.
 This will be used in AV, on results pages and the results book if you are selected as a finalist.